Antoniorios17/bash-menu-ssh-scp/README.md

 ## Conclusion

 This Bash script provides a convenient and interactive way to connect to remote computers using SSH and transfer files using SCP.
 It streamlines these common tasks into a user-friendly menu-driven interface, making it easier to manage remote connections and file transfers.

-Feel free to customize the script or expand its functionality according to your specific needs.